redasalmi/night-owl-x-one-dark/README.md

 # Night Owl X One Dark

+A vscode dark theme consisting of a combination of the Night Owl and One Dark Pro Darker themes.

 ## What's in the folder

 - This folder contains all of the files necessary for your color theme extension.